ampproject/amphtml/extensions/amp-ad/amp-ad.md

 # amp-ad / amp-embed

-A container to display an ad.
-The <code>amp-embed</code> is an alias to the <code>amp-ad</code> tag, deriving all of its functionality with a different tag name.
-Use <code>amp-embed</code> when semantically more accurate.
+The `amp-embed` is an alias to the `amp-ad` tag, deriving all of its functionality with a different tag name.
+Use `amp-embed` when semantically more accurate.
 AMP documents only support ads/embeds served via HTTPS.

 {% call callout('Note', type='note') %}
 The specification of `amp-ad` / `amp-embed` is likely to significantly evolve over time.
 The current approach is designed to bootstrap the format to be able to show ads.